tartley/cbeams/README.rst

 Immediate Future Plans
 ----------------------
-* Backport wheel creation into my python-app template
-* Create a redistributable binary for Linux
+* Create a **32-bit** redistributable binary for Linux
+    * confirm current is 64 bit: Yep (use 'file' on dist/main/main)
+    * Recompile Python as 32bit?
+    * Repackage as rc2
+* Upload as a github release?
 * Backport Linux redistributable binary to my python-app template
 * Switch to python3.5.1
-* Backport python3.5.1 to my python-app template
 * Test on OSX
 * Create a redistributable binary for OSX
+* Backport wheel creation into my python-app template
+* Backport python3.5.1 to my python-app template
 * Backport OSX redistributable binary to my python-app template

 Hacking